 Josah and Graybard left the Manor, making their way to the Square.
 They stopped and looked around, imagining where Luka would go, once he entered the city.
 Three paths, wide enough for carts and wagons, started at each corner of the Square.
 One led to the Manor behind them, and the other two continued to the adjoining villages and farms.

 The fourth corner of the Square led to the wall, gates, and the main roadway.
-The road continued beyond the wall, across a wooden bridge, and another 100 meters.
-That’s when the passage became two.
+The road continued beyond the wall, across a wooden bridge, and another hundred meters.
+That’s where the passage became two.
 The left path led to Northport, while the right went towards Midland.
 Luka and his escorts would come from the right.

 Villagers stood by food merchant carts close to the gates.
 Some obtained fresh produce and other delicacies for their evening meal.
 Graybard shook his head.
 “This doesn’t fair well, Josah.”

-He turned towards the seasoned warrior.
+He turned toward the seasoned warrior.
 “What do you mean?”